paolobenve/myphotoshare/README.md

 * web page isn't index.html any more, it's index.php: that permits php:
 * - set page title (by reading the options.json file)
 * - set the `<link rel"..." ...>` tag in <head></head> which permits social media to get the image when sharing
-* an image made of 4 thumbnail is presented when sharing an album (in order to get that, album-size square thumbnail is always generated)
+* an image made of n x n thumbnail is presented when sharing an album (in order to get that, album-size square thumbnail is always generated)
+* new options `album_share_thumbnails_number`: how many thumbnails will be used in order to create the image for shareing folders

 Features added in version 2.2 (July 15, 2017):